justinseiter/fetched.io/README.md

 **The "fetch" option has not been officially merged into the main screenFetch app yet.**  However, you can use the following steps to start submitting shots to Fetched.io.

  1. Signup at http://fetched.io/register and get your **FETCHED_ID**.
  2. Add your FETCHED_ID to your existing list of local environment variables.
 You can store it in your ```.profile``` or anywhere you prefer.
-The result we're after is getting back a FETCHED_ID when we echo the variable, eg ```echo $FETCHED_ID``` should return the ID from the source file you use.
+The result we're after is getting back a FETCHED_ID when we echo the variable, eg ```echo $FETCHED_ID``` should return the ID from the source file you chose.
  3. Install [screenFetch](https://github.com/KittyKatt/screenFetch) or go to the next step if you already have it.
  4. Add [the following snippet](https://gist.github.com/justinseiter/cd624a4948596a72cd32) to the "takeShot" section of your local screenFetch.
 Add it is just before the "local-example".
 You can find where screenFetch is located on your system with ```which screenfetch```.
 [This is what your copy of screenFetch should look like when you're done.](https://github.com/justinseiter/screenFetch/blob/master/screenfetch-dev#L2096)
  5. You're all set!
 Now just issue the command ```screenfetch -s -u fetch```.